 The 1D Mark II N writes its imaging data to Compact Flash or SD cards, while the M3 uses SDXC cards.
 The 1D Mark II N features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the M3 only has one slot.
 The M3 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark II N cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark II N and Canon EOS M3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the M3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark II N does not offer wifi capability.
+In contrast, the 1D Mark II N does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark II N (unlike the M3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark II N and the M3 have been discontinued, but can regularly be found used on ebay.
 The 1D Mark II N was replaced by the Canon 1D Mark III, while the M3 was followed by the Canon M6.
 Further information on the features and operation of the 1D Mark II N and M3 can be found, respectively, in the Canon 1D Mark II N Manual (free pdf) or the online Canon M3 Manual.